Beaconsfield - Local Area Forum

 Residents were given the opportunity to have their say on how £10,000 of local area forum funding would be split between three projects which benefit the local community.
-Following on from a successful voting campaign and main voting event at Beaconsfield NOW on 11 May 2019, we are pleased to announce the results.
+Following on from a successful voting campaign and the main voting event at Beaconsfield NOW that took place on 11th May 2019.
+The results were:

 £5,000 - Beaconsfield Drinking Fountain